Honest Comparison

 A worked example

 For a firm with 100 active households, Holistiplan Premium is $2,499/year (about $208/month) for tax planning.
-RK Sterling Tier 1 is $195/month for the whole platform: tax analysis plus CRM, planning, documents, notetaker, email, and research, with AI usage billed separately.
-The two prices cover very different scopes: Holistiplan is a deep, dedicated tax tool; Sterling's tax analysis is one module of an integrated platform.
-Interestingly, both price by household rather than per seat.
+RK Sterling's platform is free for the whole firm: tax analysis plus CRM, planning, documents, notetaker, email, and research, with AI billed only on usage.
+The costs cover very different scopes: Holistiplan is a deep, dedicated tax tool with a subscription price; Sterling's tax analysis is one module of an integrated platform where you pay only for the AI work you run.

 Where Holistiplan is the better fit